 On October 7, 2022, we entered into a Loan and Security Agreement (the "LSA Agreement") by and among Pagaya Receivables LLC (the "Borrower"), a Delaware limited liability company, as the Borrower and the lenders from time to time party thereto and Silicon Valley Bank, as administrative agent, which provides for a 3-year loan facility (the "Receivables Facility") in a maximum principal amount of \$22 million, the proceeds of which were used by the Borrower to purchase (either directly or in the form of a participation in) certain Eligible Receivables, and to pay closing expenses and for payment of fees and expenses to the Administrative Agent.
-The Borrower is a whollyowned indirect subsidiary of Pagaya Technologies Ltd., (the "Parent"), which acts as the Borrower's Guarantor (per the terms of the Bad Acts Guarantee (the "Guarantee").
-The Receivables Facility is secured by eligible administration fee receivables that are fully earned and non-refundable fees (the "Collateral") from sponsored securitization deals (the "Eligible Securitizations"), with an advance rate of 70% of the net present value of the eligible administration fee receivables.
-The Borrower granted the Administrative Agent, for its benefit and the other Secured Parties, a lien on and security interest in the Collateral to secure the Obligations and other financial accommodations being granted by the Administrative Agent and the other Secured Parties to the Borrower.
+The Borrower is a wholly-owned indirect subsidiary of Pagaya Technologies Ltd., (the "Parent"), which acts as the Borrower's Guarantor (per the terms of the Bad Acts Guarantee (the "Guarantee").
+The Receivables Facility is secured by eligible administration fee receivables that are fully earned and non-refundable fees (the "Collateral") from sponsored securitization fee receivables.
+The Borrower granted the Administrative Agent, for its benefit and the other Secure Parties, a lien on and security interest in the Collateral to secure the Obligations and other financial accommodations being granted by the Administrative Agent and the other Secured Parties to the Borrower.